rogerchenfz/rogerchenfz.github.io/README.md

 - Studied the factors affecting salary and established multiple linear regression model and log linear regression model.
 - Improved the salary prediction model by using random forest model.

-[XMU Helper](https://github.com/rogerchenfz/XMU-Helper): A project to help students of XMU in many aspects, especially in study.
-It contains plenty of files, learning materials and useful links.
-Nearly all the materials are in Chinese.

 [User Purchasing Analysis of Luckin Coffee](https://github.com/rogerchenfz/WISER-CLUB)
 - A comprehensive data science project for the Final of WISERCLUB 2019-2020, which is mainly about business analytics and data mining of a new retail specialty coffee operator.
 - Conducted exploring data analysis for more than 2.35 million orders and 0.46 million users with Python and SQL.